JonathanArrance/pi-point/README.md

 # Pi-Point

-A Pi Zero W based wireless access point.
-The Pi can be plugged into AC power, or a battery pack makeing it an ideal for use on the move.
+A Raspberry Pi based wireless access point.
+The Pi can be plugged into AC power, or a battery pack makeing it ideal for use on the move.

 # Build